Vikms95/js-top-todo-list/notes.md

 <!-- - Expand a single todo -->

-- Work on today and upcoming todos https://www.section.io/engineering-education/javascript-dates-manipulation-with-date-fns/ -->
+- Work on today, past due and upcoming todos https://www.section.io/engineering-education/javascript-dates-manipulation-with-date-fns/ -->

 - Change todo priority on the go (use flag icons below the insert and delete buttons)